 Listed Complementary Medicines are classified by the Therapeutic Goods Administration (TGA) as low risk medicines.
 As such, they can be listed on the Australian Register of Therapeutic Goods (ARTG) via a self-assessment mechanism provided they are compliant with legislative requirements.
 Prior to listing, sponsors must hold the appropriate documentation including evidence to support the indications and claims made for their medicine.

-‘Indications’ are statements that refer to the therapeutic use of a medicine and it’s claimed benefits.
+‘Indications’ are statements that describe the therapeutic use of a medicine and it’s claimed purpose or health benefit.
 They are categorised into the following types:

-By 6 March 2021 all listed medicines must have completely transitioned to the new system and only contain permitted indications.
-Those listed medicines which have not transitioned, will be cancelled from the ARTG.
+By this date all listed medicines must contain only permitted indications.
+Those listed medicines which have not yet transitioned to the new system, will be cancelled.

 Author: Aastha Mathur Shan